What Your Family Should Know Before Moving to GR

 Add in the hazy, lazy days of summer with the sunlight glimmering off the lake and the sounds of the waves hitting the shore – it’s like heaven.

 You’d think that epic summers make us rebel against fall but we actually love fall in Michigan.
 It’s colorful, beautiful and delicious.
 We have apple orchards and pumpkin patches to assist in allll the delicious pie-making.

 In Michigan, it’s really hard to pick a favorite season.

 What do you need to know about GR before you move here?

 1 – Our U-Turn is Called a Michigan Left

 Don’t let our “Michigan Left” intimidate you.
 This is a left turn designed to replace a U-turn or a boulevard turnaround.
 Study up on the diagram below and you’ll be ready to take on your first Michigan Left in no time.

-You’ll quickly learn how much Grand Rapids residents love spending time on the lakeshore each summer.
+We love our beaches and lakeshore time in the summer!
 We are fortunate to live a mere 35-60 minutes away from miles of gorgeous, sandy beaches.

 Our West Michigan Beach Guide will help you navigate your family summer beach trips.
 You’ll have to put Saugatuck’s Oval Beach high on your list because it has won ALL the awards (Condé Nast Traveler‘s Top 25 Shorelines in the World; MTV’s Top 5 Beaches; National Geographic’s Top Two Freshwater Beaches in the US, etc.).